nhejazi/haldensify/cran-comments.md

 * There were 0 NOTEs.

 ## Downstream dependencies
-* Nothing to report.
+* There is one downstream dependency on CRAN: `txshift`.

-## Additional Notes
+## Additional notes
-* This CRAN submission contains a minor release update (0.0.5 -> 0.0.6).
-* The previous submission of v0.0.6 had broken/changed URLs in README.md;
-  these have been resolved.
+* This is an update to an existing CRAN package, submitted to correct build failures introduced by a very recent update to a dependency `hal9001`, per correspondence with CRAN maintainers.